partcad/partcad/mkdocs/docs/cli.md

  ╚═╝     ╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝    ╚═════╝╚═╝  ╚═╝╚═════╝

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│            -v                     Increase the level of verbosity                                                    │ │            -q                     Decrease the level of verbosity                                                    │ │ --no-ansi                         Plain logging output.
-Do not use colors or animations.                             │ │            -p  PATH               Package path (a YAML file or a directory with 'partcad.yaml')                      │ │ --format       [time|path|level]  Log prefix format                                                                  │ │ --help                            Show this message and exit.                                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮ │ add                               Import a package, add a part or assembly.                                          │ │ info                              Show detailed info on a part, assembly or scene                                    │ │ init                              Initialize a new PartCAD package in this directory                                 │ │ inspect                           Visualize a part, assembly or scene                                                │ │ install                           Download and prepare all imported packages                                         │ │ list                              List components                                                                    │ │ render                            Render the selected or all parts, assemblies and scenes in this package            │ │ status                            Display the state of internal data used by PartCAD                                 │ │ supply                            Supplier related commands                                                          │ │ test                              Render the selected or all parts, assemblies and scenes in this package            │ │ update                            Update all imported packages                                                       │ │ version                           Print PartCAD & PartCAD CLI versions and exit                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│            -v                     Increase verbosity level                                                    │
+│            -q                     Decrease verbosity level                                                    │
+│ --no-ansi                         Produce plain text logs without colors or animations                             │ │            -p  PATH               Specify the package path (YAML file or directory with 'partcad.yaml')                      │
+│ --format       [time|path|level]  Set the log prefix format                                                                  │
+│ --help                            Show this message and exit.                                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
+│ add                               Add a package, part, or assembly                                          │ │ info                              Show detailed information about a part, assembly, or scene                                    │
+│ init                              Create a new PartCAD package in the current directory                                 │ │ inspect                           View a part, assembly, or scene visually                                                │ │ install                           Download and set up all imported packages                                         │ │ list                              List components                                                                    │ │ render                            Generate a rendered view of parts, assemblies, or scenes in the package            │ │ status                            Show the current state of PartCAD's internal data                                 │ │ supply                            Manage supplier-related tasks                                                          │ │ test                              Generate a rendered view of parts, assemblies, or scenes in the package            │ │ update                            Refresh all imported packages                                                       │ │ version                           Print PartCAD & PartCAD CLI versions and exit                                      │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯